Headings and Text

 -

-Click the link icon in the floating toolbar.
+Click the link icon in the floating toolbar or press the link shortcut (if available in your browser).

 -